 I wanted some pretty twinkly candles for my Halloween mantel, and came up with this.
 It is so pretty, it can stay right there for the holidays too!
 In the Spring and Summer this would make a beautiful vase.

 I was inspired by this jar here!
 Isn’t that beautiful and so simple?
-I have seen other women making this to be used as a vase.

 - White spray paint